Ann Duffy serves as the Region 6 Comprehensive Center SEA Principal Liaison for Georgia.

 TIFPI Training and Credentials for Georgia School Improvement Coaches

-RC6 supports the GaDOE in every step of this process: identifying and inviting cohort participants for the training, help facilitating the trainings and then evaluating the training to improve it and connect it to practice.
+The RC6 supports the GaDOE in every step of this process: identifying and inviting cohort participants for the training, helping facilitate the trainings, and evaluating to ensure greater transfer to on-the-job performance.

 Support for the Georgia Dyslexia Pilot Initiative

 Multi-Tiered Systems of Support (MTSS) frameworks address the need for a systematic process at the school level for identifying and supporting students in need of additional supports in and beyond the classroom to be successful.
 Within these frameworks, states have encouraged schools to identify and address early reading problems in grades K-3 as a way of increasing 3rd grade achievement.
 Applying MTSS processes to identifying and providing evidence-based supports to students with early reading difficulties was a Georgia state priority as outlined in Senate Bill 48, passed in 2019.
 Through the three-year Dyslexia Pilot and statewide mandate to follow in 2024-25, the GaDOE aims to enhance the quality of student supports in this area of early reading difficulties at the school level.
 Identifying and providing supports to students who experienced learning losses due to the pandemic is also a priority in the GaDOE’s ARP.

 RC6 will support the GaDOE as it gathers and analyzes information from a three-year pilot program focused on identifying and serving students with dyslexia, as directed by Senate Bill 48.
 Ultimately, results from this pilot program will inform the Georgia Superintendent’s recommendations to the Legislature regarding a statewide mandate beginning in 2024-25.
 This mandate is for all districts to identify and provide effective reading interventions in support of students in grades K-3 with characteristics of dyslexia and other reading problems.